Real-Time Bidding (RTB)

 7

-The Town Square official runs the auction: "Highest bid is $15 from Bakery.
-In first-price auction, Bakery pays $15."
-(Second-price would be $12.01.)
+The official runs the auction: "Highest bid is $15 from Bakery.
+Bakery pays $15."
+(First-price auction)

 8